ebess/advanced-nova-media-library/readme.md

 # Laravel Advanced Nova Media Library

-This package is designed to be used with the [awesome media library package from Spatie](https://github.com/spatie/laravel-medialibrary).
+Manage images of [spatie's media library package](https://github.com/spatie/laravel-medialibrary).
+Upload multiple images and order them by drag and drop.

-It is inspired by the basic [nova media library](https://github.com/jameslkingsley/nova-media-library) which lacks upload of multiple images and ordering.
+This package is inspired by the basic [nova media library](https://github.com/jameslkingsley/nova-media-library) which lacks the upload of multiple images and ordering.
 This package is one of the dependencies, so you can use it beside this package.

 ## Install
 ```bash